Kraktorist/ya-yy-fw/README.md

 Known issues:

-- the app fails in a random way
+- the app stops in a random way with success or fail exit code.
+- two instances of the app stop in the same moment.
-- the app writes too much logs
+- the app writes too many logs
 - unclear if it uses static port and static logs location**

 **TODO**